naomiegbunike/Terrapinn/pages/about.md

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

 ## About the Collection
-I will edit this later pls work
+I will edit this pls work